excid3/rails/guides/source/getting_started.md

 The `tshirt` fixture is loaded using the `products()` fixture helper and returns the Active Record object for that record.
 Each fixture generates a helper in the test suite to make it easy to reference fixtures by name since their database IDs may be different each run.

-Then we ensure the tshirt as out of stock by updating it's inventory to 0.
+Then we ensure the tshirt is out of stock by updating it's inventory to 0.

 Next, we use `assert_emails` to ensure 2 emails were generated by the code inside the block.
 To trigger the emails, we update the product's inventory count inside the block.
 This triggers the `notify_subscribers` callback in the Product model to send emails.
 Once that's done executing, `assert_emails` counts the emails and ensures it matches the expected count.